QuantEcon/lecture-python-advanced.myst/lectures/black_litterman.md

 - They want to continue to allow the customer to express his or her risk tolerance by setting $\delta$.
 - Leaving $\Sigma$ at its maximum-likelihood value, they push
-  $\mu$ away from its maximum value in a way designed to make portfolio choices that are more plausible in terms of conforming to what most people actually do.
+  $\mu$ away from its maximum-likelihood value in a way designed to make portfolio choices that are more plausible in terms of conforming to what most people actually do.